 - NC ranks #1 in the US for National Metalworking Skills credentials.

-- 3 Community Colleges in the Region (Cape Fear, Fayetteville Technical, and Richmond Community Colleges) offer Machining Technology Programs.
+- 2 Community Colleges in the Region (Cape Fear and Fayetteville Technical Colleges) offer Machining Technology Programs.

-- 7 Community Colleges in the Region (Bladen, Brunswick, Cape Fear, Fayetteville Technical, Richmond, Sampson, and Southeastern Community Colleges) offer Welding Technology Programs.
+- 6 Community Colleges in the Region (Bladen, Brunswick, Cape Fear, Fayetteville Technical, Sampson, and Southeastern Community Colleges) offer Welding Technology Programs.

 - The Community College system also offers the general Manufacturing Certification Program with a level 2 & 3 focus on the metalworking industry.